Maddimax/sumd-joystick/README.md

 (Check the pinout for other versions).
 Connect the "+" to Pin 1 and the GND to Pin 6.

-> Make sure that your receiver runs at 3.3v as the pins of the Raspberry PI may not survive anything higher!
+> :warning: **Make sure that your receiver runs at 3.3v as the pins of the Raspberry PI may not survive anything higher!**

 ## TX Setup